Let Old Things Lie

 K: Was it normal for your father to leave town like that?

 M: No, he never left before.
 He told me to say out of his study and locked that door as well.
-I don’t know why but I went that night and tried to pick the lock.
+I don't know why but I went that night and tried to pick the lock.
 A kid from school showed me how to do it a few months back.
-I was expecting it not to work but the lock on my fathers study must have been a cheap one.
-When I heard the click I was surprised.
-I’m not sure what I expected to find in there; at that point I still thought we were a nice normal family.
-I looked through my father’s papers and the things on his desk but there was nothing interesting.
+I was expecting it not to work, but the lock on my father's study must have been a cheap one.
+When I heard the click, I was surprised.
+I'm not sure what I expected to find in there; at that point, I still thought we were a nice normal family.
+I looked through my father's papers and the things on his desk, but nothing was interesting.
 I had about given up.
 I slid down, back against the wall so that my knees were up against my chest.
 I had decided there was nothing there.
-When I went to get up my elbow pushed in the secret panel in the wall.
+When I went to get up, my elbow pushed in the secret panel in the wall.

 K: The one you told me about?
 The one containing the journal?

-M: Yes, inside there was a journal, a six-inch statuette that looked like those big heads on Easter Island and a vial of some milky liquid.
-I was so intrigued by the fact that my father had a secret hiding place that I didn’t even think of the implications of reading my father’s private journal.
+M: Yes, inside there was a journal, a six-inch figurine that looked like those giant heads on Easter Island, and a vial of some milky liquid.
+I was so intrigued by the fact that my father had a secret hiding place that I didn't even think of the implications of reading my father's private journal.
 I read portions of it, not cover to cover.
 What I read shook me to my very core.

 M: My father was an anthropologist.
-He wrote a few books, which were pretty popular.
+He wrote a few pretty popular books.

 K: I read them when I was preparing to take your case.

-M: In his journal he wrote about something he did before I was born.
+M: In his journal, he wrote about something he did before I was born.
 He lived with a tribe of natives in Peru.
-Apparently they had the secret to prolonged life, or at least my father believed they did.
+Apparently, they had the secret to prolonged life, or at least my father believed they did.
 He wrote that the village chief was said to be a few hundred years old.
-They worshiped some strange god who supposedly granted them near immortality.
-The tribe worshiped this god by going to a cave in their territory, and drinking from a natural spring inside that was mixed with something else that secreted from the rock.
+They worshiped some strange god who supposedly granted them near-immortality.
+The tribe worshiped this god by going to a cave in their territory and drinking from a natural spring inside that was mixed with something else secreted from the rock.
 They would drink it and perform mating rituals.
 The children born from this ritual would come of age when they were fourteen years old.
-They would either be normal, with the exception of an extended life span, or they would be a hybrid of their god and human.
+Some would be normal, except for an extended life span.
+The others would be a hybrid of their god and human.
 These children would wander off into the jungle and protect the tribe.

 M: Don't you see doctor?
 My father performed the ritual to create my brother, then a year later to create me.

-K: Mathers you have to understand that your father was studying the tribe and their belief system, not adopting it as his own.
+K: Mathers, you have to understand that your father studied the tribe and their belief system, not adopting it as his own.
 It is what an anthropologist does, immersing themselves into a culture to learn about it.
-You cannot truly believe he attempted to use the rituals to augment your birth in some why?
+You can't honestly believe he attempted to use the rituals to augment your birth in some way?